Photo Credit: Mr. John Miller

 The influx of international customers posed a new set of challenges for the Murdock-based company.

-Regulatory changes around the world is the biggest challenge for the business.
+Regulatory changes around the world are the biggest challenge for the business.

 “China is a market we feel has very strong potential for our brand, but we can’t import our products into the market because they are derived from Timothy Hay, which is restricted in the marketplace,” noted Schmuecker, who observed that the restriction has scuttled their strategy for engaging there.